MicrosoftDocs/connected-spaces/articles/launch-app.md

 ![Contoso Sample Store screen](media/first-run-contoso-sample-store.PNG "Contoso Sample Store screen")

-To learn about the **Analytics** page and other dashboards in Connected Store, select the **Analytics overview** button in the upper-right corner.
+To learn about the **Analytics** page and other dashboards in Connected Store, select the **Analytics overview** button in the upper-right corner of the page.

 ![Analytics overview button in Constoso Sample Store](media/first-run-analytics-overview-button.PNG "Analytics overview button in Constoso Sample Store")